Peter Halley: Paintings 2012-2013 at Waddington Custot

 The pieces are relatively simple, but have a huge visual impact.
 They are lively, and the high level of craftsmanship that has clearly gone into creating their polished appearance has to be admired.
 The show is enthusiastically recommended for anyone interested in abstract or contemporary painting.

-Peter Halley: Paintings 2012-2013 is on at Waddington Custot until 3rd May 2013, for further information visit here.
+Peter Halley: Paintings 2012-2013 is at Waddington Custot until 3rd May 2013.
+For further information visit the gallery’s website here.